Wellsite-Navigator/version-generator/README.md

 #### CLI Options

 - `--dir, -d`: Directory to use for command execution and output file path (defaults to current working directory)
-- `--output-file`: Output file path (relative to --dir if not absolute) where the version file should be written (optional)
+- `--output-file`: Output file path (relative to --dir if not absolute) where the version file should be written.
+Can be specified multiple times to write to multiple locations.
 - `--format, -f`: Output format: `string` or `json` (default: `string`)
 - `--android`: Enable Android version code generation
 - `--android-package`: Android package name for the Play Store API